Skip to main content

 Create an OAuth application in your provider

-Register a new OAuth app in your identity provider’s developer console.
-You will need to supply a redirect URI (callback URL).The callback URL for Collabase is:
+Register a new OAuth app in your provider’s settings.
+When asked for a redirect / callback URL, enter:

 https://your-collabase-domain/api/auth/callback/<provider>